fluttercommunity/flutter_workmanager/README.md

 ```

 Android tasks are identified using their `taskName`.
-iOS tasks are identitied using their `taskIdentifier`.
+iOS tasks are identified using their `taskIdentifier`.

 However, there is an exception for iOS background fetch: `Workmanager.iOSBackgroundTask`, a constant for iOS background fetch task.